 This year, Chinese authorities allowed foreign participation in two key commodity futures contracts: oil futures traded on the Shanghai International Energy Exchange; and iron ore futures traded on the Dalian Commodities Exchange.

 Of these two contracts it is the iron ore one that SGX cares most about as it already offers iron ore futures contract.
 Instead of fearing the opening up of the DCE iron contract, the Singaporean exchange welcomed it and sees it as a great opportunity to tap into liquidity.
-The DCE iron ore liquidity is as much 20 times greater than the liquidity of iron ore on SGX, according to some reports.
+The DCE iron ore liquidity is as much as 20 times greater than the liquidity of iron ore on SGX, according to some reports.

 Participants in the SGX and DCE iron ore contracts are significantly different.
 While SGX attracts traders and others involved in the physical iron ore market, the DCE market is mostly electronic and characterised by retail investors.